simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

                                    to match precision
-                            hard - round amounts to precision (default) all  - also round cost amounts to precision
+                            hard - round amounts to precision (default) all  - also round cost amounts to precision -o --output-file=FILE     write output to FILE.
+A file extension matching one of the above formats selects that format.
 ```

 This command is a work in progress.